-2. Open to Unpublished writers who are proven residents in one of the three districts (Buckinghamshire, Hertfordshire or London), and written in English.
+2. Open to Unpublished writers who are proven residents in one of the three challenge groups and written in English.
 Must be clean.
 No swearing, No provocative meanings, sex or violence.
 Entries must be entirely the work of the entrant and must never has been previously published, in print or online.

 b) We encourage all entrants to submit entries that are bold, different and original in order for them to stand out from the rest.